Mulberry Charlotte Russe

 Let's face it, if you visit the Cardiff Show as a family it's important to keep your children interested in what's going on.
 There's plenty for them to do and see at this show including the chance to create their very own flower arrangement.

 Each year the RHS set a theme for the Wheelbarrow Garden competition.
 In 2017 it was Myths and Legends of Wales, in 2018 it was The Sea.
+In 2019 the theme is Year of Discovery which is very open to interpretation.
 The winners each year are decided by visitors to the show by vote.
-The top three wheelbarrow garden win prizes of National garden Gift Vouchers.
+The top three wheelbarrow garden win prizes of National Garden Gift Vouchers.

 Only 60 entries were allowed in 2018 and the same is likely for the 2019 competition.
 So entrants need to register their entries early.